caterpillarC15/pushscripts/README.md

 > Ship code faster with AI-powered git commands

-PushScripts supercharges your git workflow with AI.
-Stop writing commit messages manually - let AI analyze your changes and craft perfect, conventional commits while you focus on coding.
-The AI understands your code changes and generates meaningful, standardized commit messages that follow best practices.
+PushScripts is an open-source tool that supercharges your git workflow with AI.
+No more writing commit messages manually - let AI analyze your changes and craft perfect, conventional commits while you focus on coding.
+Built by developers for developers, PushScripts is designed to be lightweight, secure, and completely free to use.
+It works out of the box with basic commit messages and seamlessly upgrades to AI-powered commits when you're ready.

 ## Features ✨